smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/GetSystemTime/index.md

 f.	at least one param is out of bound

-In case TLS handshake fails, SDL must behave depending on `<serviceType>` requested for encryption and a value of "ForceProtectedService"/"ForceUnprotectedService" params of .ini file.
+In case TLS or DTLS handshake fails, SDL must behave depending on `<serviceType>` requested for encryption and a value of "ForceProtectedService"/"ForceUnprotectedService" params of .ini file.

 #### Parameters
 |Name|Type|Mandatory|Additional|